Northern and Eastern Railway: Hertford branch

-In June 1841 parliamentary assent was given for a branch from Broxbourne to Hertford; it became the present-day Hertford East Branch Line.
+In June 1841 royal assent was given to an act of Parliament, the Northern and Eastern Railway (Broxbourne, &c.
+Branch Line) Act 1841 (4 & 5 Vict. c. xlii) for a branch from Broxbourne to Hertford; it became the present-day Hertford East Branch Line.
 Work on the Hertford branch line began early in 1843, and it opened as a single track on 31 October 1843.
 It was doubled in October 1846 (after the lease by the ECR).

 Hockerill

 The northernmost extent of the line was at Bishop's Stortford, opened before the end of 1843, when the N&ER ceased to control its own network.
 However a special arrangement was made to receive excursion trains at Hockerill, 1/2 mi or so north of Bishop's Stortford station.
 The overbridge at that point today carries Hockerill Street, and Stortford was then a much smaller community; Hockerill was a distinct village.
-(The later Hockerill Halt station on the Dunmow branch was built in 1869.)
+(The later Hockerill Halt station on the Dunmow branch was opened in 1910.)
 An advertisement in The Times in October 1843 read:

 Newmarket Houghton Meeting—A special train, consisting of first-class carriages only, of the Northern and Eastern Railway, stopping only at Tottenham and Broxbourne, will leave the London Terminus, Shoreditch, for Hockerill, Bishop's Stortford, on Monday, 23d inst., at half-past-seven a.m., and return from Hockerill at half-past nine o'clock at night, thereby enabling persons attending Newmarket to see the whole of the races and return to London the same evening.
 Ample accommodation may be had at Hockerill should parties prefer to send their private horses and carriages the day before to wait the arrival of the trains.
 Horse and carriages can be taken on at the Tottenham station, thereby avoiding passing through the city.
 Previous notice should be given by parties taking their own horses and carriages, to prevent the possibility of disappointment.
 Extra post horses and carriages will be in attendance to convey persons forward, and may be ordered to be in readiness by sending a letter to Messrs.
 Edwards and Stokes of Hockerill.
 Places may be secured [to travel] by coaches meeting the train to Newmarket and back, at the Golden Cross, Charing-cross.
 Fares—Hockerill to Newmarket and back, inside £1 10s, outside £1 1s.

 These excursions were advertised to be run on 9 and 11 October 1843, and (after the lease of the N&ER to the ECR) on 15 and 28 October 1844.